Branches

 Even if you think you’ve never worked with Git branches you actually have!
 All Git repositories actually start in a branch named “main” so even if you’ve never intentionally created a branch, you’ve been working in your “main” branch all along.

-Brief Overview of Branch Workflow
+Branch Workflow Overview

 Before diving into the specifics of how to use branches while working with Git, let’s take a look at a general overview of that process.